Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

     docker push <SNOWFLAKE_REPO>/eap_router
 ```

-### Step 5.3 - Upload Native App Code
+### Step 5.3 - Upload App Code
-After the Image upload process completes the code we'll use to build our Native App package needs to be uploaded to the **SPCS_APP.NAPP.APP_STAGE** stage.
+After the Image upload process completes the code we'll use to build our App package needs to be uploaded to the **SPCS_APP.NAPP.APP_STAGE** stage.
 This can be accomplished by navigating to this stage using Snowsight - click on the 'Database' icon on the left side navigation bar and then on the **SPCS_APP database > NAPP schema > APP_STAGE stage**.
 You will need to do the following:
 1. Click on 'Select Warehouse' and choose 'WH_NAP' for the Warehouse
 2. Click on the '+ Files' button in the top right corner
 3. Browse to the location where you cloned or downloaded the Github repo and into the '/app/src' folder